condor-machine/Nested-CV-binary-classification/README.md

 - the model accuracy
 - the confusion matrix if desired (TRUE by default).

-In addition, the function prints progress on the screen via a loading bar.
+In addition, the function prints the progresses of the function via a loading bar.